 carrying in a sling).

-it is worth to keep trying different things (always give one idea
+it's worth trying different things (always give one idea